home-making/jewishkansans/pages/about.md

 <div class="row">
   <div class="col-md-12">
-  <h2>Our Team</h2>
+  <h2>Founders</h2>
   </div>
   <div class="col-md-6">
-    {% include feature/card.html text="Dominique Stringer is a project lead for the Homemaking project.
-She is pursuing a PhD in History at Indiana University.
-She holds an MA in Museum Studies from the University of Kansas and a BA in Anthropology from Luther College." header="Dominique Stringer - Founder" objectid="demo_004" heading_level="h3" %}
+    {% include feature/card.html text="Dominique Stringer is a PhD student in History at Indiana University-Bloomington.
+Working in the fields of memory studies, migration studies, and Holocaust studies, Dominique explores the connections between the migration of objects and the migration of people.
+Her museum practice prioritizes community engagement and curatorial ethics as key tenants for future-oriented museums.
+She holds an MA in Museum Studies from the University of Kansas and a BA in Anthropology from Luther College. " header="Dominique Stringer" objectid="demo_004" heading_level="h3" %}
   </div>
   <div class="col-md-6">
-    {% include feature/card.html text="Tyra Kalman is a project lead for the Homemaking project." header="Tyra Kalman - Founder" objectid="demo_004" heading_level="h3" %}
+    {% include feature/card.html text="Tyra Kalman is a project lead for the Homemaking project." header="Tyra Kalman" objectid="demo_004" heading_level="h3" %}
   </div>
 </div>